mabhi16/3D_Object_detection_midterm/README.md

 ![bev_int](https://user-images.githubusercontent.com/49077871/196767374-c59e25d6-f642-4f30-8be0-d95ef52d98b9.png)

-## 3.Model-based Object Detection in BEV Image
+## 3. Model-based Object Detection in BEV Image

 The goal of this task is to illustrate how a new model can be integrated into an existing framework. for this following steps are followed: